Philippine twenty-peso note: New Design series (1986–2018)

 In January 1986, a month before the People Power Revolution, the note was completely redesigned and new elements regarding Quezon's accomplishments were added on the right side, namely the establishment of Tagalog as the Philippine national language (Wikang Pambansa), the coat-of-arms of the Commonwealth and the approval of the 1935 Constitution (Saligang Batas 1935).
 The Malacañang Palace picture at the reverse was updated to reflect the renovations to the building itself.
 The banknote was designed by Angel Cacnio.

 After the creation of the Bangko Sentral ng Pilipinas in 1993, its new logo was incorporated on all the New Design series bills.

-In 1998, the year of printing was added at the bottom of the denomination value located at the upper left corner of the obverse.
+Starting with banknotes printed in 1998, the year of printing was added at the bottom of the denomination value located at the upper left corner of the obverse.
 The names of the signatories on the bills were later added starting with banknotes featuring the signature of President Joseph Estrada.

 New Generation series (2010–2023)

 In 2010, the portrait of Manuel L. Quezon was revised and the Malacañang Palace was moved from the reverse to the bottom center of the obverse.
 The reverse now features the Banaue Rice Terraces and the Asian palm civet.

 In 2017, an updated version of the New Generation series 20 peso banknote was issued with changes in the font size of the year of issue and the italicization of the scientific name on the reverse side.

 In 2019, the 20 peso note will be replaced by a coin that will be released in the first quarter of 2020 to solve the overuse of this banknote, as it only takes a year or less to planned replace it with a new banknote based on a research by the University of the Philippines.
 The Bangko Sentral ng Pilipinas states that the new 20 peso coin lasts for 10 to 15 years, longer than a 20 peso banknote.
-The 20 peso note has been discontinued by the BSP in 2024 following the introduction of the First Philippine Polymer Series.
+As such, printing of the 20 peso note was stopped by the BSP in 2023.

 The new BSP logo which was redesigned in January 2021 was adopted in all NGC banknotes starting with the 2022 issued banknotes featuring the signatures of President Ferdinand Marcos Jr. and BSP Governor Felipe Medalla.